esgabo/JDup/README.md

 ### What is this repository for? ###

 * Quick summary
-	Java application to find and process duplicate files
+	Java application to find and process duplicate files.
+It uses JavaFX, Spring Boot.
 * Version 0.1

 ### How do I get set up? ###

 * Summary of set up
-	Use Maven
+	Use Maven to build

 ### Who do I talk to? ###